Infineon/mtb-example-psoc6-qspi-readwrite/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note:** The PSoC&trade; 6 Bluetooth&reg; LE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
+> **Note:** The PSOC&trade; 6 Bluetooth&reg; LE Pioneer Kit (CY8CKIT-062-BLE) and the PSOC&trade; 6 Wi-Fi Bluetooth&reg; Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

-The AIROC&trade; CYW20829 Bluetooth&reg;CYW89829 Bluetooth&reg; kit (CYW920829M2EVK-02 or CYW989829M2EVB-01) ships with KitProg3 version 2.21 installed.
-The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
+The AIROC&trade; CYW20829 Bluetooth&reg; or CYW89829 Bluetooth&reg; kit (CYW920829M2EVK-02 or CYW989829M2EVB-01) ships with KitProg3 version 2.21 installed.
+ModusToolbox&trade; requires KitProg3 with latest version 2.40.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup